aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 - Which playbook to use: [`playbooks/dc1-fabric-deploy-cvp.yml`](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx/blob/master/playbooks/dc1-fabric-deploy-cvp.yml)
 - Virtual Environment to use when running the playbook

-As AVD implements Ansible `TAGS`, we have specified `build` only, but you can adapt to your own setup.
+As AVD implements Ansible `TAGS`, we've only specified the `build` tag, but you can adapt it to your setup.

 ![Create template in AWX](../_media/awx-create-template.png)

-You can configure more than just one playbook, but we will focus on playbook definition as it is not an AWX user's guide.
+You can configure more than just one playbook, but we will focus on playbook definition as it's not an AWX user's guide.

 ## Update AVD playbook

 ### How to install collection within project

-Since AVD and CVP collection are not installed by default in AWX, you need to consider how to install them.
-You have 2 option: system wise or per project.
-Let's consider per project as it is easier to upgrade
+Since AVD and CVP collections are not installed by default in AWX, you need to consider how to install them.
+You have two options: system-wide or per project.
+Let's consider per project as it's easier to upgrade.

-- Create a folder named `collections` in your git project
+- Create a folder named `collections` in your Git project
 - Create a YAML file named [`requirements.yml`](https://github.com/arista-netdevops-community/avd-with-ansible-tower-awx/blob/master/README.md) with the following structure:

 ```yaml